JackTschetter/Othello/README.md

 <p align="center">
   <em>A legal move must bracket at least one opposing disk in a horizontal, vertical, or diagonal line.</em>
 </p>

-On each turn, a player places one disk on an empty square.
-A move is legal only if it captures at least one opposing disk.<br>

-To make a capture, the newly placed disk and another disk of the current player’s color must surround an uninterrupted line of one or more opposing disks.
-A single move may capture disks in multiple directions.<br>

-If placing a disk would not capture any opposing disks, the move is illegal.<br>

 ### Disk Flipping
 After a legal move is made, every captured disk is flipped to the current player’s color.
 Flipping occurs in every direction where opposing disks have been enclosed.<br>